 Who does it help?

 To qualify for assistance through the Lawrenceville Utilities Round-up Program, individuals will need to apply through a local nonprofit partner of the City and must be a Lawrenceville Utilities Customer.
-The City of Lawrenceville has partnered with the Salvation Army of Gwinnett to administer the program and qualify customers for assistance.
+The City of Lawrenceville has partnered with the Lawrenceville Response Center to administer the program and qualify customers for assistance.
 For additional information, visit the Payment Assistance page.

 Can I opt-out?

-Beginning September 23, 2020, the Lawrenceville Utilities bill format will also include a Round-up Program detail line.
-It will also have the option to "opt-out" of the program by checking the box at the bottom of the bills tub and returning it.
+Beginning September 23, 2020, the Lawrenceville Utilities bill format included a Round-up Program detail line.
+It will also has the option to "opt-out" of the program by checking the box at the bottom of the bill stub and returning it.
 Other ways to opt-out of the program are:

 - Complete this Online Form;